fusioncharts/dev_centre_docs/getting-started/react/setting-data-source-using-url-in-react.md

 );
 ```

+The above chart has been rendered using the following steps:

 1. Include the necessary libraries and components using `import`.
 For example, `react-fusioncharts`, `fusioncharts`, etc.

 2. Store the chart configuration in a JSON object.
 In the JSON object: